PKU-IMRE/VERI-Wild/README.md

 # VERI-Wild
-A Large-Scale Dataset for Vehicle Re-Identification in the Wild
+VERI-Wild: A Large Dataset and a New Method for Vehicle Re-Identification in the Wild

 ![](https://github.com/PKU-IMRE/VERI-Wild/blob/master/cars.JPG)
 ## Description of VERI-Wild Dataset